 "Yes, I can."
-There was another smirk, and then Shibuya-san calls, "You clerks out there, take this old man away."
+Another smug sound, and then Shibuya-san calls, "You clerks out there, take this old man away."

-The clerks come rushing to the room and haul the disbelieving old man off; the latter is soon thrashing (quite robust for his age) and shouting curses to Shibuya-san as the former is dragged out in his horrifying loincloth.
-Shortly, Shibuya-san fully slips in the bedroom and closes the door━at least blocking the old man's yells a bit.
+The clerks come rushing to the room to haul the disbelieving old man off.
+The latter thrashes (quite robust for his age) and yells curses to Shibuya-san as he is dragged out in his horrifying loincloth.
+Shortly, Shibuya-san fully slips inside the bedroom and closes the door—at least blocking the old man's yells a bit.

-I feel that I do not need to be naked physically for Shibuya-san to see me completely; he can already see through my guise.
-Perhaps, it's some masked-people-discovering-other-masked-people kind of thing...
+I don't need to be naked physically for Shibuya-san to see me completely; he can already see through my guise.
+Perhaps, it's some masked-people-discovering-other-masked-people kind of thing.

-I look up at his concealed face as he approaches me beside the futon I'm in.
+I look up at his masked face as he approaches me beside the futon I'm on.

 I am truly sensitive.
 I am weak and helpless.
-I am not the young woman whom I act I am.
+I am not the aloof young woman that I show the world.
 I am never indomitable.

 All the wonders of this fine young man before me creates an overwhelming emotion to be with him.
 He's like a safe haven, a peculiarity I need so much in this bleak and plain habitual life.
-I'm aware now that I've longed for someone to care━for someone to take me out of this ill-natured place.
+I'm aware now that I've longed for someone to care—for someone to take me out of this ill-natured place when I cannot.

 That...is my unreachable sky.

-Finally decisive, Shibuyasan shucks his black haori and gently drapes it over my bare back.
-It is the sweetest thing someone has ever done.
+Finally decisive, Shibuya-san shucks off his black haori and gently drapes it over my bare back.
+It's the sweetest thing someone has ever done.
 All the men I've seen, heard, and known will rather leave women undressed than cover them.

-He doesn't speak nor offers me anything.
+He doesn't speak or offer me anything.
 He keeps his silence and lets me cry for a long while.
-He seems helpless and...hesitant to give me comfort━probably in case he might make me feel worse than ever.
+He seems helpless and...hesitant to give me comfort—probably in case he might make me feel worse than ever.

-Soon, after about an hour or so, I become tired and puffy and sucked dry.
-I wipe my tears with my backhands━being a very messy and shattered girl as contrary to how I should act.
+After what felt like hours, I become tired and puffy and sucked dry.
+I wipe my tears with the back of my hands—a messy and shattered girl contrary to how I should act.

 To step on the rung in front of me.

-"You're good," I praise him with a jounce of my head, and then I smile genuinely, tearfully, and knowingly.
+"You're good," I praise him with a nod, and then I smile genuinely, tearfully, and knowingly.
 "You're actually very good at pretending to be the 'other Shibuya-san.' "